jbwq/SC1015-MiniProject/README.md

 CVDs are a common cause of heart failure, and this dataset contained 11 variables that can be used to predict heart disease.

+## Problem Defintion
+Which brings us to our project defintion and goals.
+- Which responses contribute to a higher chance of developing CVD?
+- Which model predicts this more accurately?

 ## Table of Contents

 This project's code is sequenced as follows (Please review the code in the order listed for a better understanding):